-A pharmacy technician must report to the Board no later than 10 days from discovery if the pharmacy technician has knowledge, from direct observation or objective evidence, of any of the following:
+A pharmacist must report to the Board no later than 10 days from discovery if the pharmacist has knowledge, from direct observation or objective evidence, of any of the following:

-1. Conduct indicating an individual licensed or registered by the Board is practicing pharmacy (e.g. performing the duties of a pharmacy technician) while physically or mentally impaired by alcohol, drugs or other chemical substances or impaired physically or mentally to such a degree as to render the individual unfit to carry out their professional duties.
+1. Conduct indicating an individual licensed or registered by the Board is practicing pharmacy while physically or mentally impaired by alcohol, drugs or other chemical substances or impaired physically or mentally to such a degree as to render the individual unfit to carry out their professional duties.

-IMPORTANT: A pharmacy technician shall not report someone who may have a substance use disorder or other medical condition if the pharmacy technician becomes aware of any condition as a result of either:
+IMPORTANT: A pharmacist shall not report someone who may have a substance use disorder or other medical condition if the pharmacist becomes aware of any condition as a result of either:

-- The pharmacy technician's treatment of the individual for the condition; or i. - ii.
-The pharmacy technician having access to the individual's protected health information.
+- i.
+The pharmacist's treatment of the individual for the condition; or - ii.
+The pharmacist having access to the individual's protected health information.

-Further, a pharmacy technician is not required to report someone who voluntarily seeks treatment for a mental health condition or substance use disorder and there have been no other violations of rule or law.
+Further, a pharmacist is not required to report someone who voluntarily seeks treatment for a mental health condition or substance use disorder and there have been no other violations of rule or law.